arthurscchan/ProvMark/documentation/usage.md

 #### Result Type:
 - rb: benchmark only
 - rg: benchmark and generalized foreground and background graph only
-- rh: html page displaying benchmark and generalied foreground and background graph
+- rh: html page displaying benchmark and generalized foreground and background graph

 #### Output:
 - Result stored in finalResult directory